top of page

 4 copy.png

-In her spare time, Michele enjoys spending time with her husband and two sons, reading,
+When she's not working, Michele enjoys spending time with her husband and two sons, reading, attending live concerts and comedy shows, and traveling.

 What People Say